PennyLaneAI/Lightning-Unification/pennylane_lightning/src/simulators/lightning_qubit/gates/tests/README.md

 Gate implementations (kernels) are tested in `Test_GateImplementations_*.cpp` files.

-As some of the kernels (AVX2 and AVX512) are only runnable in the corresponding architecture, we cannot test all kernels.
+As some of the kernels (AVX2 and AVX512) are only runnable on the corresponding architectures, we cannot guarantee testing all kernels on all CPU variants.
 Even though it is possible to test available kernels by detecting the architecture, we currently use the approach below to simplify the test codes:

 In `Test_GateImplementations_(Param|Nonparam|Matrix).cpp` files only test default kernels (`LM` and `PI`) which are independent to the architecture.